ocaml/opam/doc/pages/Manual.md

        been removed from `pin-depends:`.

 - <a id="opamfield-extra-fields">`x-*: <value>`</a>:
-  extra fields prefixed with `x-` can be defined for use by external tools. opam will ignore them except for some search operations.
+  extra fields prefixed with `x-` can be defined for use by external tools.
+Opam will ignore them except for some search operations.

 #### descr